House of Neville: Disaffection and defection

 Warwick, now the richest man in England after the king, was the power behind the throne in Edward's regime during its early years, but the two men later fell out.
 Their estrangement was due in large part to the king's secret marriage in 1464 to Elizabeth Woodville.
 This humiliated Warwick, who had negotiated an agreement with Louis XI of France for Edward to marry the French king's sister-in-law.
 Relations were further aggravated by the subsequent influence of the Woodvilles, who successfully opposed Warwick over foreign policy.

-In 1469 Warwick seized control of government, in conjunction with his brother George Neville, Archbishop of York, and Edward's own brother George, Duke of Clarence.
+In 1469 Warwick seized control of government, in conjunction with his brother George Neville, Archbishop of York, and Edward's own brother George Plantagenet, Duke of Clarence.
 Their alliance had been sealed by Clarence's marriage to Warwick's daughter Isabel.
 Warwick and Clarence imprisoned the king and sought to rule in his name, but the new regime was unable to impose its authority, and Edward was released.
 The king refrained from punishing the rebels, but sought to reestablish a northern counterweight to the Nevilles by restoring the earldom of Northumberland to the dispossessed heir, Henry Percy.
 This meant depriving John Neville, who had remained loyal to the king when his brothers rebelled, of his title, lands and offices.
 Edward sought to retain John's allegiance by compensating him with estates in the south-west, the new title of Marquess of Montagu, and the betrothal of his young son George Neville to the king's eldest daughter and current heir, Elizabeth of York.
 George was made Duke of Bedford in recognition of his future prospects.
 All this, however, evidently failed to mollify Montagu.

 Warwick and Clarence again rebelled in 1470, apparently aiming to put Clarence on the throne.
 Defeated, they fled abroad, where they made common cause with the exiled Lancastrians, marrying Warwick's daughter Anne to Henry VI's only son Edward of Westminster.
 When Warwick and other leaders of this alliance landed in England to raise revolt once more, they were backed by leading nobles still in England, including Montagu, who turned the troops he had nominally raised for Edward IV against the king.
 Edward fled the country and Henry VI was briefly restored to the throne, but Edward soon counter-attacked successfully, and Warwick and Montagu were killed at the Battle of Barnet in 1471.